marczz/mzlinux_pages/text_processing/org-mode.md

 ## pdfmark annotations.

-The pdf specification includes bookmarks and annotations, these  bookmarks and annotations are saved inside the pdf file, but are independent of the main content.
+The pdf specification includes bookmarks and annotations, these bookmarks and annotations are saved inside the metadata of the pdf file, but are independent of the main content.
 These annotation software are listed in the section
 {{< iref "ps_pdf_djvu#pdf_annotations" "PDF Bookmarking and Annotations" >}}.

 For emacs users the {{< iref "ps_pdf_djvu#pdf-tools" "pdf-tools"  >}} package